2015 NBA playoffs: (3) Los Angeles Clippers vs. (6) San Antonio Spurs

 In Game 1, the Clippers had a dominant game.
 It was close in the first half, but the Clippers pulled away in the second half.
 Chris Paul scored 32 points, while Blake Griffin scored 27 points.
 This helped the Clippers win 107–92.

 Game 2 was much closer, requiring overtime.
-The Spurs won 111–107 in the Staples Center, tying the series 1–1, lead by Tim Duncan's 27 points.
+The Spurs won 111–107 in the Staples Center, tying the series 1–1, led by Tim Duncan's 27 points.

 In Game 3, the Spurs completely controlled the offense, and never trailed.
 They won 100–73 with Kawhi Leonard scoring 32 points.
 In Game 4, the Clippers won 114–105.
 Chris Paul scored 34 points and 7 assists.

 It was a tight game in Game 5 in the Staples Center, especially in the 4th quarter.
 At the end of the game, DeAndre Jordan tipped the ball in; however, the refs called goaltending.
-The Spurs prevailed 111–107, lead by Tim Duncan's 24 points and 11 rebounds.
+The Spurs prevailed 111–107, led by Tim Duncan's 24 points and 11 rebounds.

 In Game 6, Spurs Tim Duncan, Manu Ginóbili, Tony Parker, Kawhi Leonard along with Clippers Chris Paul and Blake Griffin struggled offensively.
 The Spurs gave up a 10-point lead, allowing the Clippers to win 102–96.

 Game 7 was a very tight game, featuring 31 lead changes and 19 ties.
 In the first half, Chris Paul injured his hamstring, but returned in the third quarter, concluding that quarter with a buzzer beater 3-pointer, giving them a 79–78 lead.
 The fourth quarter was a nail-biter, with the Spurs leading in the beginning and the Clippers at the end.
 With 1 second left in the game, Chris Paul hit the game winner, and the Clippers moved on to the second round by a meager two-point margin.
 The final score was 111–109.

 This was the second playoff meeting between these two teams, with the Spurs winning the only meeting.